 Throughout the year, our students participate in several celebrations, including Halloween, Diwali, Thanksgiving, Christmas, Chinese New Year, International Festival, and a Spring Tea Party.
 These events are a way to celebrate our diverse community and expose our students to different traditions and social settings.
 They are some of the most beloved days of the year!

-At CMS, we believe that students need to be exposed to other languages at an early age.
-Our students receive daily French lessons, often in the form of games, songs, or books.
-The French curriculum corresponds with the themes of our monthly calendar.
-We are currently in the process of developing Mandarin lessons to be interspersed throughout the day as well.
-These lessons include basic vocabulary, songs, traditional Chinese dance, and yoga.
+At CMS, we believe that students need to be exposed to other languages and cultures at an early age.
+Our students receive daily multi-cultural lessons, often in the form of games, songs and books.
+This international curriculum corresponds with the themes of our monthly calendar.
+We are currently in the process of offering more structured afternoon language classes taught by natives.
+These classes will include basic vocabulary, songs, traditional dance, art and culinary exploration.